Spectrum for Seniors in 2026: Internet Assist, Plans, and Lowering Your Bill

 - Access to Spectrum WiFi hotspots at thousands of public locations.

-Since April 2022, Internet Advantage has been Spectrum's entry-level plan.
+Internet Advantage is Spectrum's entry-level plan.
 Unlike Internet Assist, it requires no income verification or government program enrollment.

 Add Advanced WiFi for $10/month for Security Shield, which blocks malicious websites and phishing attempts automatically.

 Internet Advantage works well if you live alone or with a partner and want more than basic browsing.
-The plan typically delivers around 20 Mbps upload speeds, which improves video quality for telehealth appointments and family calls.
+Cable connections give you more download speed than upload speed, which is worth knowing if you do a lot of video calls or telehealth visits.

 Consider this plan if you: